steadicat/attardi.org/src/articles/pytorch-and-coreml.md

 - Come up with one problem in your app that you can solve with neural networks.
 - Follow me on Twitter: <a title="Twitter" href="https://twitter.com/steadicat">steadicat</a>.
 I will announce future posts there.

-You can also <a title="Email" href="/email">hire me</a> as a consultant.
+You can also <a href="/">hire me</a> as a consultant.
 I specialize in React, React Native, and ML work.

 <br />
 <br />